shivamd20/docs/guides/react-native-guide.rst

     $ hasuractl login

-3. Make a Hasura Project directory and initialize the project.
+3. Make a Hasura project directory and initialize the project.

 .. code:: bash